rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. _Permutation-Tutorial-label:

-About Permutation, Interval and Split Graphs
+About Split, Interval and Permutation Graphs
 ------------------------------------------------

 .. contents::